 You were hurt in a motor vehicle accident and filed for No-Fault benefits.
-Did you know that no-fault may reimburse you for lost wages?
+Did you know that no-fault may also be able to reimburse you for lost wages?

-If you are injured in a motor vehicle accident and are unable to work because of your injuries, you may be reimbursed by no-fault for the wages you lost.
+If you are injured in a motor vehicle accident and are unable to work because of your injuries, you may be reimbursed by a no-fault lost wages claim for the wages you lost.
 No-Fault will reimburse 80% of your pay up to $2000 per month.
-And no-fault lost wages are tax-free!
+And, the good news keeps coming – no-fault lost wages are tax-free!

 No-Fault requires that you file for New York State disability through your employer.
 You must be employed with your current job for at least four weeks to apply through your employer.
 If you’ve been there for a shorter period of time, then New York State looks to your prior employer.
 New York State disability will reimburse you for half of your pay, up to $170 per week.